-Tales from the Brown Desk – Episode 11 – Series through the Criminal Justice System
+Tales from the Brown Desk – Episode 11 – Series: A Walk Through the Criminal Justice System

 Weekly Criminal Law Podcast, Tales from the Brown Desk, brought to you by Rigney Law LLC.
 Tales from the Brown Desk is a free flowing conversation involving two foul-mouthed attorneys.
 It may include graphic descriptions of sexual activity, violence, and traffic law.
 It may not be suitable for children.
 Listener discretion advised.